an in-depth expedition

 All lodging in Madagascar; all meals with group within Madagascar; tea, coffee & bottled water with meals; bottled water whilst traveling; baggage handling at airports; all tours foreseen as part of our trip; private road transport, where possible with English-speaking driver, always with French-speaking driver; maritime transfers to and from Masoala Forest Lodge, and Domaine d ´Ambola; national park and preserve entrance fees; an expert tour leader accompanying the group within Madagascar; local guides within the national parks & preserves (English speaking when possible, although some will likely be French speaking); tips to local guides, hotel staff, and baggage handlers at airports; pre-departure materials, guide book & map.

 NOT INCLUDED IN EXPEDITION COST:

 International airfare to and from Madagascar; internal airfares; passport or visa fees; travel insurance (evacuation insurance required); travel inoculations or medications; drinks (except as noted); tips to the Tour Leader; items of a personal nature, including laundry and communications charges.

 DEPOSITS & PAYMENTS:

-A deposit of $1,000 per person is required to reserve space.
+An initial deposit of $1,000 per person is required to reserve space.
+A second deposit of $1,000 will be due 6 months prior to departure.
 The balance of the Land Cost is due 90 days prior to departure.
 We accept personal checks, Visa & MasterCard for deposits and payments.

 CANCELLATIONS & INSURANCE: